Sean Dyche wants Everton squad to be happy playing three times a week

 United Kingdom Headlines

-Everton 3-0 Burnley: Toffees comfortably beat struggling Clarets in Sean Dyche derbyJames Tarkowski scored against his former club as Sean Dyche's Everton hammered Burnley 3-0 in the Carabao Cup on Wednesday night.
-Read more ⮕
+F365: Everton 3-0 Burnley: Toffees comfortably beat struggling Clarets in Sean Dyche derbyJames Tarkowski scored against his former club as Sean Dyche's Everton hammered Burnley 3-0 in the Carabao Cup on Wednesday night.